ccb-hms/edw_acs/README.md

 ## Getting Started

+[Ensure you have Docker installed and running on your machine.](https://docs.docker.com/get-docker/) If you're not familiar with Docker, you can find a tutorial [here](https://docs.docker.com/get-started/).
+Experience
-[Ensure you have Docker installed and running on your machine.](https://docs.docker.com/get-docker/) If you're not familiar with Docker, you can find a tutorial [here](https://docs.docker.com/get-started/)!
-Experience with Docker is not a necessarry prerequisite to running this code, but will be helpful if you would like to make modifications.
+with Docker is not a necessarry prerequisite to running this code, but will be helpful if you would like to make modifications.

 [Request a free Census.gov API key](https://api.census.gov/data/key_signup.html)
 This step is REQUIRED, so your requests are not blocked or throttled by the Census API.

 **Note:** This process takes appx.
 30 HOURS for all tables, all geographical rollups, across all available years.
+The final data is *TODO* fill in final data time here

 ### Installation